-STANDARDS OF CONDUCT
+UNIVERSITY STANDARDS OF CONDUCT

-Boston College prohibits the unlawful possession, use, or distribution of illicit drugs and alcohol by students and employees on University premises or property or as part of its activities.
-Students, faculty, and staff should become familiar with the University's policies regarding alcohol and drugs.
+Consistent with federal, state, and local laws, Boston College prohibits the unlawful possession, use, or distribution of illicit drugs and alcohol by students and employees on University premises or property or as part of its activities.
+University standards of conduct exceed minimum requirements under applicable laws.
+Students, faculty, and staff should become familiar with all applicable University's policies regarding alcohol and drugs, including by reviewing the Boston College Student Code of Conduct and the Boston College Employee Handbook.